dabekk/Doubly-Linked-List/README.md

 # Doubly-Linked-List
-Creation of a Doubly Linked List class along with JUnit testing for it
+Doubly Linked List implementation along with JUnit testing for all of the code.